braiden/python-ant-downloader/README.md

 Experimental linux tools for extracting data from garmin gps 405cx over wireless ANT connection.
 There's not much here yet, I don't even have my hardware yet.
 The USB ANT stick is pretty well documents (see links below), and so I've implemented most of the ANT communction.
 This code also serves as a working protcol dissabmler for monitoring Garmin ANT Agent in virtualbox via linux usbmon.

 Since application level communcation with the garmin devices doesn't seem to be well documented, I don't know what other devices this code might support.
-I've tried to keep things very generic allowing, so maybe this code will be useful in adding support for other devices.
+I've tried to keep things very generic, so maybe this code will be useful in adding support for other devices.

+I'm hoping that the GPS units acutally implement ANT + ANT-FS as means of accessing FIT files if so things are pretty well documents, and devies support should be pretty broad.
+But I think this might only be the case for newest devices (405CX excluded.)

 Related Readings
 -------------------